George Aghajanian

-George K. Aghajanian is an Emeritus Foundations Fund Professor at the Yale School of Medicine, New Haven, Connecticut, in the Department of Psychiatry.
-He has been a pioneer in the area of neuropharmacology.
-He has also served as a member of NARSAD Scientific Advisory Board.
+George K. Aghajanian (April 14, 1932 – July 4, 2023) was an American psychiatrist who was Emeritus Foundations Fund Professor at the Yale School of Medicine, New Haven, Connecticut, in the Department of Psychiatry.
+He was a pioneer in the area of neuropharmacology.
+He also served as a member of the NARSAD Scientific Advisory Board.

 Early life and education

-George Aghajanian is of Armenian descent and was born on 14 April 1932 in Beirut, Lebanon.
+George Aghajanian was of Armenian descent and was born on April 14, 1932, in Beirut, Lebanon.
 He received his B.A. from Cornell University, followed by his Doctor of Medicine at Yale University.